craft-snippets/Craft-image-toolbox/docs/Picture.md

 {{craft.images.pictureMedia(someAsset, transforms)}}
 ```

 Note that if you use `null` as transform value, source for this transform will be generated as transparent pixel.
-This can be used if we dont want to display image at all on the specific breakpoint.
+This can be used if we don't want to display image at all on the specific breakpoint.

 ### pictureMax() and pictureMin() methods